What is SharePoint and how can it help your business?

 There are a few teething problems with this approach however.
 While SharePoint Online may seem an ideal file server, companies using it this way are encountering issues when multiple users try to edit documents at the same time.
 Equally, when a user takes a document offline, edits it, then tries to put it online again, there can be conflicts when another user has made changes to the same document online.

 The latest OneDrive client update, notably through ‘Files On-Demand’ has, to a degree, addressed these problems.
-Microsoft Server 2019 (out in a few months) promises to address the issue as well.
+Microsoft Server 2019 promises to address the issue as well.

 Developing a SharePoint intranet right for your organisation

-If you’re considering SharePoint as either an intranet or file manager solution, Akita can provide guidance and consultancy on how to structure your instance.
+If you’re considering SharePoint as a file manager solution, Akita can provide consultancy on the structure your instance.
 Alternatively, we can undertake and manage your whole SharePoint project, ensuring that you get the functionality you want without any the potential problems.

-You can see more information on our SharePoint offering here.
-To have a conversation about your requirements and how Sharepoint can be tailored to your needs, please get in touch.
+Find more information on Microsoft SharePoint and Akita’s services here.
+To have a conversation about your requirements, please get in touch.